jacebenson/jace.pro/content/post/2017-11-10-megaphone/index.md

 authors: ["jace"]
 ---

-Megaphone is some hidden application Servicenow made but didn't release.
+Megaphone is some hidden application ServiceNow made but didn't release.

 This is not visible unless you change the module roles from `maint` to `admin`.